-This hammock comes with a hefty price tag, and the best hammock tent protection you can find.
+For a serious camper, there can’t be a better choice with the best hammock tent protection you can find.
 This hammock is built to be camped in all four seasons of the year, even in six-foot-deep snow.
-If you’re a serious hiker or backpacker, looking to go on long expeditions, the Clark Jungle Hammock is an investment worth making.
+If you’re a serious hiker or backpacker, looking forward to go on long expeditions, the Clark Jungle Hammock is an investment worth making.

 Dimensions: 120 x 59 inches